dhubler/bartend/README.md

 The pumps are very slow, a drink can take close to a minute to make.
 I experimented with other pumps but they do not self-prime.
 Ultimately I think a gravity-fed system might be a better design.
 Ideas welcomed.

-You really shouldn't power-off Pi w/o shutting down gracefully or you risk corrupting SD card
+You really shouldn't power-off Pi w/o shutting down gracefully or you risk corrupting SD card.
+Switch to read-only filesystem or add a powerdown button.

+Weighing scale.
+I started working on augmenting pumps with a scale that would allow you to pour liquids that were not attached to pumps.
+I never completed the integration of the hardware for the scale.

 ## Background

-This is both a functional project, hobby and example application of [FreeCONF](https://github.com/freeconf) libary.
+This is a functional project, a hobby and an example application of [FreeCONF](https://github.com/freeconf) libary.

 ## Support/Questions